A prudent person foresees danger and takes precautions. The simpleton goes blindly on and suffers the consequences. – Proverbs 22:3

 If you have a basement, see if you have sewer and drain backup coverage on your homeowner’s policy.
 If not, strongly consider signing up.
 This is different than flood insurance.
 Fortunately, we chose to have this coverage.
 In fact, in reviewing our policy several years ago, I found out that our coverage totaled just $2,500 and did not cover furniture.
 We increased it to $5,000 and ended up needing every bit of that amount.
 I have since increased our coverage to $10,000.

-Since there are no nearby rivers, and because the FloodSmart site assessed our risk as “moderate to low,” we’re going without the coverage.
+Since we’re not all that close to a river, and because the FloodSmart site described our neighborhood as an “area of minimal flood hazard,” we’re going without the coverage.

 Here are some other items to check on your homeowner’s insurance policy.